Yam Display turns your iPad or iPhone into an external display for your Mac via USB.

 – Prevent Display from Sleep, prevents your main display from sleep when Yam Display is connected.

 – Use System Mouse Cursor, sends the default mouse cursor to Yam Display.
 If this option is not set, mouse cursor will be displayed by Yam Display with more readable size.

 – Enable Touch Bar, simulates Touch Bar in Yam Display for any Mac with macOS Sierra 10.12.2 or later.

-– Enable Air Mode, enables connection from Yam Air.
+– Enable Air Mode, enables wireless connection from Yam Air.

 On your iPad/iPhone: